SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

   and there were scientific computers that did measuring and mostly used Fortran on base-2 floating-point numbers.

+XXX TO ADD

+- Be careful about truncation and rounding when converting.
+- If the numeric size is important, specify it explicitly ---
+  `Int32` or `Int64` instead of `Int` ---
+  to avoid having the data type change when you build on different platforms.

 ## Type Safety and Type Inference

 Every value in a Swift program has a type.